106: Calorie-free oil

 Well, I've never heard of chinchilla being a euphemism for something.

-Oh, well, like I said, like chinchilla, it was a type of fabric.
-Like as in sinchilla, which is synthetic chinchilla, was the first name for a fleece.
+Oh, well, like I said, like I said, like chinchilla, it was a type of fabric, like as in Sinchilla, which is synthetic chinchilla, was the first name for a fleece, you know, those like fleeces that you

-They were originally called sinchillas because it was named after chinchilla.
+that they were originally called sinchillas because it was named after chinchilla.
 And I have seen some

-old-fashioned gold smuggling coats that you would wear under your main clothes, which have pockets all like sort of
+old-fashioned gold-smuggling coats that you would wear under your main clothes, which have pockets all like sort of

 upright ribs all the way around that you would put very thin ingots in as you were trying to smuggle them across borders.
-So if a chinchilla was a nickname for something in the drug trade
+So if a chinchilla was a nickname for something in the drug trade,

-The coat.
 Oh, so that was how many chinchillas it would take to make a coat?
 Several dozens.

-Someone walks in wearing a chinchilla coat and it's a classic kingpin thing to do is to wear a chinchilla coat.
-That's like, you know,
+No, but it would.
+Yes, someone walks in wearing a chinchilla coat and it's a classic kingpin thing to do is to wear a chinchilla coat.

-the drugs guy thinks, wow, you're one of us.
+So the drugs guy thinks, wow, you're one of us.
 Yes.

 Keep going.
 And it's the only way they can identify him.